RusselWebber/xlDuckDb/README.md

 ## Requirements

 xlDuckDb only runs on 64-bit Excel 365 released after Sept 2018.
-The dynamic array functionality is required.
+The dynamic array resizing functionality is required.

 # Usage